ElektraInitiative/libelektra/doc/dev/algorithm.md

 Because of the new way to keep track of removed keys, the internally executed `kdbGet()` creates a problem.
-Without countermeasures even the first `kdbGet()` of a user requesting the configuration below `system/elektra` fails because the resolver finds out that the configuration is already up to date.
+Without countermeasures even the first `kdbGet()` of a user requesting the configuration below `system/elektra` fails, because the resolver finds out that the configuration is already up to date.
 The configuration delivered by the user is empty at this point.
 As a result, the empty configuration will be appointed and returned to the user.